ckoukoutchos/react-lightning-lectures/README.md

 A series of short (5-15 minute) lessons on React and JS topics.
 These are intended to provide a deeper dive into some of the nuts and bots, high-level concepts, and best practices of React.

-Each topic has its own branch.
+Each topic is contained in its own branch.
 They include a notes file explaining the topic and a simple demo app showing the concept.
 Though they are designed as lectures, the notes, along with exploring the demo, should be sufficient to explain the topic.

 ### Demo Set-up